-About 31 million Americans suffer from back pain at some point.
-It's the second most common reason for going to the doctor.
 While most people with back pain have a sprain, ruptured disk or irritated joint, others suffer from chronic conditions such as inflammatory arthritis or a degenerative disease.
-Inactivity won't help back pain.
-The University of Michigan Health System suggests staying active and doing common exercises, such as riding a bike.
+Inactivity won't help back pain, and biking is good choice for low-impact exercise.

 Choosing a Bike

-The best stationary bike for your condition comes down to the bike that you feel most comfortable on.
-The American College of Sports Medicine states that position is important.
-If your back pain is coupled with mobility or balance problems, a recumbent bike may be your best option because you can sit in a reclined position or raise the seat so that it is semi-recumbent.
-Both positions take pressure off your back.
-Spine-Health suggests choosing a bike with an easily adjustable seat that is positioned at hip height.
+The best stationary bike for your condition comes down to the bike that you feel most comfortable for you.
+If your back pain is coupled with mobility or balance problems, a recumbent bike may be your best option because you can sit in a reclined position or raise the seat so that it is semi-recumbent to reduce pressure on your back.

 If you decide to use an upright bike, position the seat at hip height.
 You should be able to straighten your leg with the pedal in the lowest position, but not lock your knee out.

 - American Academy of Orthopaedic Surgeons: "Spine Conditioning Program"

 - IOSR Journal of Dental and Medical Sciences: "Lumbar Degenerative Disc Disease: Clinical Presentation and Treatment Approaches"